 Or, get a model with factory-installed tank insulation.
 Models range from $150 to $400.

-One money-saving DIY option is to replace only the tank, subbing in an insulated tank ($100-$120) for your old tank.
+One money-saving DIY option is to replace only the tank, subbing in an insulated tank ($100 to $120) for your old tank.
 That way, you won’t have touch the yucky wax ring under the toilet bowl, as you would if you were replacing the entire toilet.

 An anti-sweat valve, also known as a mixing valve, is a $30 plumbing part that introduces a little warm water to the cold water feeding into the toilet tank.
 Plumbers swear by it as one solution that always works.